SteelColossus/Mobile-Application-Development-Coursework/README.md

 # Mobile Application Development Coursework
-This is the coursework for the Mobile Application Development module.
+This is my coursework for the Mobile Application Development module.